Thitikorn-Nupan/Thitikorn-Nupan/README.md

-👋 i'm a second-year in rmutp university and my majoring is com-sci.
+👋 i'm a third year at rmutp university and my majoring is com-sci.

 🔥 **The most current languages i use **